sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 We have assumed only one bus master so far.

-But in reality, there are often multiple bus masters, such as the I/O and the coprocessors controller.
+But in reality, there are often multiple bus masters, such as the I/O and the coprocessors' controller.

 And the question "What happens if two or more devices all want to become bus master at the same time?" is called *bus arbitration*